March 24, 2025 Newsletter

 Upcoming Public Hearings

-On Tuesday, January 28, the city council will hold a public hearing on PD24-10 on 9.792 acres at 300 E. Stephens Street for a planned development for apartments.
+On Tuesday, April 8, the city council will hold a public hearing on PD24-40 for a planned development for a portion of Lincoln Square.

 P&Z Commission